GuenterQuast/picoDAQ/README.md

   module *mpLogWin*

    - receives information from the Buffer Manager via a multiprocessing Queue and displays Buffer Manager logging information in a text window

   module *mpBufManInfo*

    - this subprocess receives status information from the Buffer Manager
-        via a multiprocessing Queue and displays input rate history,
+        via a multiprocessing Queue and displays input rate history, filling
-        filling level of the buffers and the life time of the
+        level of the buffers and the data-acquisition live-time
-        data acquisition

   module *mpOsci*

-      - runs an instance of *Oscilloscpe* as a subprocess, and receives data from *BufferMan* via a multiprocessing Queue.
+   - runs an instance of *Oscilloscpe* as a sub-process, and receives data from *BufferMan* via a multiprocessing Queue.

   module *mpRMeter*

-      - runs an instance of the *RMeter* class as a subprocess, receiving data from *BufferMan* via a multiprocessing Queue.
+   - runs an instance of the *RMeter* class as a sub-process, receiving data from *BufferMan* via a multiprocessing Queue.

   module *mpVMeter*

-      - runs an instance of the *VoltMeter* class as a subprocess, receiving data from *BufferMan* via a multiprocessing Queue.
+   - runs an instance of the *VoltMeter* class as a sub-process, receiving data from *BufferMan* via a multiprocessing Queue.

   module *mpHists*

-     - runs an instance of the *animHists* class as a subprocess; recieves
-       input data via a multiprocessing Queue.
-Data are formatted as lists
-       of values.
-A normalized frequency distrbution is then updated and
+  - runs an instance of the *animHists* class as a sub-process; receives input data via a multiprocessing Queue.
+Data are formatted as lists of values.
+A normalized frequency distribution is then updated and displayed.

-       displayed
+  module *mpBDisplay*

+  - runs an instance of class BarDisplay and shows one (signed or unsigned) value per Channel (e.g. peak Voltage, effective Voltage etc.).
+Values are passed to the sub-process via a  multiprocessing Queue.

-The script *picoDACtest.py* gives an example of how to use all of the above.
+The script *runDAQ.py* gives an example of how to use all of the above.
-For a full demo, connect the output of a PicoScope's signal generator to channel B, and eventually an open cable to Channel A to see random noise.
+For a full demo, connect the output of a PicoScope's signal generator to channel *B*, and eventually an open cable to Channel *A* to see random noise.
-Use the configuration file *picoDemo.json*.
+Use the configuration file *DAQconfig.json*, which contains the configuration files *BMconfig.json* for the Buffer Manager and *PSConfig.json* for the picoScope.
+As a hook for own extensions, a python code my be included.
+An example for this is the configuration *DAQ_Cosmo.json*, which includes a code sniplet *anaDAQ.py* to start a dedicated consumer for signal filtering and analysis (see *pulseFilter* below).

 The consumer *pulseFilter.py* is an implementation of a convolution filter to search for characteristic signal shapes in an input waveform.

-**Installation**
+The present example is tailored to identify short pulses from muon detectors and also searches for double-pulses with short distance in time, indicating the decay of a stopped muon in or near the detector.
+This simple set-up allows to measure the mean life time in the muon rest frame (2.2 µs).

+## Installation

 This python code is compatible with *python* versions 2.7 and 3.5.
 The low-level drivers and C-libraries contained in the Pico Technology